 Car accidents happen every day around the world, and a countless number of people are injured as a result.
 Injuries that incur after car accidents are mostly associated with the neck and the lower back.
 Here are some of the most common injuries that cause lower back pain:

 After a car accident, there could be some damage to the discs of the spine, leading to back pain as a result.
 Pain resulting from this damage to the lumbar spine, or the lower back, is called discogenic pain.
-If your discs have sustained damage, chances are you will experience extreme pain and will have difficulty moving and balancing yourself.
+If your discs have sustained damage, chances are you will experience extreme spine’s natural curve, you will eventually experience discomfort and back pain over time.
+The spine is designed to carry your weight without pain and will have difficulty moving and balancing yourself.

 When the ligaments of the back are torn or bent, you will experience what is called lumbar sprains.
 This type of injury often occurs when the body undergoes sudden trauma, such as a collision with another vehicle.